 Breastfeeds also depend on other variables such as how hungry or thirsty a baby is, how tired she is, her reason for wanting to breastfeed, the mothers flow etc.

 #5: “I Can Only Express a Little Bit Of Milk”

 Some mothers panic, thinking they have low milk supply because they can only express a little bit of milk.

 However, babies are much better at extracting milk from your breasts than a pump, and expressing is a skill that needs practice.

 Also, babies drink varying amounts of breastmilk at each feed and the volume of milk a mother’s breasts make varies throughout the day.

 So if a mother judges her overall supply by the volume of milk she expresses later in the day as compared to in the morning, she may be more worried.

-Also, if a mother was to express straight after her baby breastfed versus just before her baby breastfed.
+For example, if a mother was to express straight after her baby breastfed, versus just before her baby breastfed.